 Personally owned, company enabled (POCE)

 The POCE acronym is actually just an alternative phrase for BYOD.
 However, it highlights a successful BYOD strategy.
-Very fundamental BYOD involves giving the wifi password to employees so they can access the internet at work without having to use their phone plan’s data allowance.
+Very fundamental BYOD involves giving the wifi password to employees so they can access the internet at work without having to use their personal phone plan’s data allowance.
 However, such a strategy would be foolish.
 The “company enabled” part of this name shows the way.

 You need to manage all mobile devices whether owned by the company or owned by the employee.
 With company-owned equipment you can take control of the device entirely and ban the user from loading any apps onto it other than those installed by the systems administrator.
 With BYOD systems, you need to set up a portal that cordons off part of the phone for business use during work hours.
 The user only accesses the company network through that portal and the rest of the phone is available to the user.